Positive curvature and discrete abelian symmetry

-Finally, we remark that Conclusion (2) of Theorem \ref{thm:nover4} occurs only if $r = \tfrac{n}{4} + 2$.
+Finally, we note that Conclusion (2) of Theorem \ref{thm:nover4} occurs only if $r = \tfrac{n}{4} + 2$.
 Moreover, in this case, the fixed-point set components of subgroups of corank at most three are as in Conclusion (1).
 In particular, one sees from Theorem \ref{thm:nover4} that every fixed-point set component $F^m$ of the $\Z_2^r$-action is a $\Z_2$-cohomology $S^m$, $\RP^m$, or $\CP^{\frac m 2}$.
 In the torus case and by switching to rational coefficients, a similar result was obtained by the first author in \cite{Ken13} under the assumption that $n \equiv 0 \bmod 4$ and that the rank $r$ of the torus is a logarithmic function of the dimension.
-More recently, the first author, Wiemeler, and Wilking in \cite{KWW21} show that the assumption on $n$ is not necessary and that the assumption on $r$ can be relaxed to $r \geq 5$.
-It would be interesting to explore the extent to which Theorem \ref{thm:nover4} can be improved, while noting that Theorem F of \cite{KWW21} does not extend to $\Z_2$-torus representations.
+More recently, the first author, Wiemeler, and Wilking in \cite{KWW} show that the assumption on $n$ is not necessary and that the assumption on $r$ can be relaxed to $r \geq 5$, see also Nienhaus \cite{N}.
+It would be interesting to explore the extent to which Theorem \ref{thm:nover4} can be improved, while noting that Theorem F of \cite{KWW} does not extend to $\Z_2$-torus representations.